How to love Church

 Let’s briefly deal with each of the arguments listed and then return to our topic.

 - Are we really going to suggest that getting dressed up in a full suit on a summer Sunday in the Australian heat is somehow to be compared to the torture of our Lord on the Cross?
 There are a bunch of things we are called to emulate our Lord in but getting dressed up is not one of them.
-The two things just can’t even be put in the same sentence by anyone with a straight face.
+You can’t have a straight face and put the two things in the same sentence.

 If I happened to attend a very conservative congregation, and depending on the circumstance, it would be appropriate for me to dress up.
 Why?

-Because, I would seek not to distress the little ones of that congregation and distract them from their worship.
+Because, I would seek not to distress the “weak” ones of that congregation and distract them from their worship.
 It would be a kindness at least for the short term to not disrupt their worship.
 This is at least one way to actively demonstrate how to love church members….

 If I stayed for a time, them perhaps I would seek to create a dialogue around this topic, but my intent is to enhance worship not destroy it.
 It’s a kind of “meats offered to idols” moment.
 (1 Cor 8:1-4) I will not allow my freedom in Christ to destroy the faith of someone for whom Christ died.

-In many churches, there is a fine balance to be walked in love between the exercise of the freedom we have in Jesus and being mindful that our freedom might be a stumbling block for those who are spiritually immature.
+There is a fine balance we walk in love between the exercise of the freedom we have in Jesus and being mindful that our freedom might be a stumbling block for those who are spiritually immature.

 Food will not commend us to God.
 We are no worse off if we do not eat, and no better off if we do.
 But take care that this right of yours does not somehow become a stumbling block to the weak.
 For if anyone sees you who have knowledge eating in an idol’s temple, will he not be encouraged, if his conscience is weak, to eat food offered to idols?
 And so by your knowledge this weak person is destroyed, the brother for whom Christ died.
 Thus, sinning against your brothers and wounding their conscience when it is weak, you sin against Christ.
 Therefore, if food makes my brother stumble, I will never eat meat, lest I make my brother stumble.1 Cor 8:8-13 (ESV)